-Difference Between Jenkins vs TeamCity
+Difference Between Jenkins and TeamCity

+In formerly called Hudson, Jenkins is an automation server written in Java Programming Language and is open-source software.
+It facilitates the automation process of Continuous Integration and Continuous Delivery in the Software Development process.
 TeamCity is a build management tool and automation server that facilitates Continuous Integration.
-It was developed and released by JetBrains.It was licensed under proprietary commercial software and provides limited features as freeware under some terms and conditions.
-It was based on server-based web application and support servlet based servers like Apache Tomcat etc. It was written in Java Programming language.
-It was initially released in the year 2006.
-It supports different platforms such as Ruby, .NET, and Java.
+It provides limited features as freeware under some terms and conditions.
+It was based on server-based web application and support servlet based servers like Apache Tomcat etc. It supports different platforms such as Ruby, .NET, and Java.

 Below is the top 8 difference between Jenkins vs TeamCity